erdocetin/ozan-qa-assignment/simple-web-crawler/README.md

 ### Description

 This app writes files under the TEMP folder.
-Because of every computer has different TEMP paths on their own, the path we are writing currently will be stated on console
+Because of every computer has different TEMP paths on their own, the path we are writing currently will be stated on console under "File saved to path:"